 1. Procedure for stale-dated funds entitled to payee

 If a payment is in a stale-date status, the issuing agency may initiate the stale-date replacement process by supplying the payee with Form 214 – Stale-date Warrant Replacement Affidavit.
 The agency is responsible for completing fields 1-6 on the form.
-The payees signature must be notarized unless the original warrant is returned with the Form 214.
+The payee’s signature must be notarized unless the original warrant is returned with Form 214.
 The completed form is submitted to SAB in ServiceNow for processing.
 Agencies can confirm the replacement status of a stale-dated payment by utilizing the MT Payment Inquiry screen.

 For issuing agencies using a trust fund (085XX, 086XX, or 095XX), the agency may request the stale-date funds be returned to the agency with an IUJ by completing the Stale-date Interunit Journal request in ServiceNow.
 SAB then returns the funds to the agency.
 The agency then works with the payee to replace the payment.